-1 Introd luction 4 1.
-1 I Introduction 4 1.2 Overview of steps to estimating and reporting supplementary information for activities under Ar 3.3 and 3.4 1 3 (General rules for categorisation of land areas under Articles 3.3 and 3.4 11 1.4 4 I Relationship between Annex I Parties' national inventories and Article 6 LULUCF projects 19 Figures 8 Figu re 1.1 Flowchart of the activities outlined in this chapter 7 Figu Decision tree for classifying land in the reporting year under Article 3.3 (AR, D), FM elected Article 3.4 activity (CM, GM, RV and WDR), or not at all ("Other") Box Box Examples for the assignment of lands to Article 3.3 and 3.4 activities over time 15
+1.1 Introduction Overview of steps to estimating and reporting supplementary information for activities under Articles 3.4 1.3 General rules for categorisation of land areas under Articles 3.3 and 3.4 10 1.4 Relationship between Annex I Parties' national inventories and Article 6 LULUCF projects

+Figures

+Figure 1.1 Flowchart of the activities outlined in this chapter 6 Decision tree for classifying land in the reporting year under Article 3.3 (AR, D), FM, any elected Article 3.4 ad ctivity (CM, GM, RV and WDR), or not at all ("Other").
+Secondary classifications are not shown in l the figure.
+1